ga83wuw/follicle_oocyte_prediction/README.md

-# Follicle-Oocyte Ratio and its Contribution of a Healthy Oocyte Maturation
+# Follicle-Oocyte Ratio and its contribution for a Healthy Oocyte Maturation

 ## Overview
 We propose a deep learning method to segment the areas of oocytes and follicles in a follicle image database.